Ausure’s Complaints Commitment

 Internal Dispute Resolution (IDR)

 Ausure has a dedicated Complaints Manager, Complaints Committee and fully documented process for managing complaints submitted by clients.
-In addition, Ausure is a member of FOS and any complaint that is not resolved will be referred to the Australian Financial Complaints Authority (AFCA) for consideration.
+In addition, Ausure is a member of AFCA and any complaint that is not resolved will be referred to the Australian Financial Complaints Authority (AFCA) for consideration.

 External Dispute Resolution (EDR)

 The dispute resolution provisions state that Financial Service providers must have an EDR scheme that has been approved by ASIC in accordance with the regulations.
 Ausure currently subscribes to the Australian Financial Complaints Authority (AFCA).

 How do I submit my complaint?